scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 ---------------------------------------

-:mod:`scipy.interpolate` is useful for fitting a function from experimental data and thus evaluating points where no measure exists.
-The module is based on the `FITPACK Fortran subroutines`_.
+:mod:`scipy.interpolate` is useful for fitting a function from experimental data and thus evaluating points where no reference value exists.
+The module includes, but not limited to `FITPACK Fortran subroutines`_.

 .. _`FITPACK Fortran subroutines` : https://netlib.org/dierckx/index.html
 .. _netlib : https://netlib.org